selfrefactor/rambda/README.md

 I admire ***Ramda*** as it is great library in what it does, but I used only small part of what it offers.

-I wanted to optimize the size of my bundle, but already developed Ramda habits.
+I wanted to optimize the size of my bundle, but I had already developed Ramda habits.

-This lead me to the idea to recreate the funtionality of some Ramda methods and export that as library.
+This lead me to the idea to recreate the funtionality of some Ramda methods and export that as a library.

 ## Example use